 Black soldiers were not segregated as in later wars.[1]
 By examining sample troop returns, especially as the war progressed, and factors that affected the black soldier’s service record, evidence supports a larger black percentage in relation to whites in the regimental ranks.
 So much so that when an American officer at Valley Forge in 1778 gazed out over his regiment during the bleak months of winter, he saw, on average, nearly 11% of those facing him to be of African descent.
 In some brigades at Valley Forge, February returns showed much higher percentages, such as Brigadier General Peter Muhlenberg’s Brigade of Virginians who boasted 98 African Americans in their ranks – 26% or one in every four soldiers mustered to attention in February would have been black.
 And even more so, General John Patterson’s Massachusetts Brigade, who had 89 African Americans under arms – 34% or one in every three would have stood at an icy roll call.
-And when the ranks swelled with the return of ‘sunshine soldiers’ prior to the 1778 summer campaign, troop returns reflected on average over a 6% black to white soldier ratio – four times more than a calculation from total end of war figures.
+And when the ranks swelled with the return of ‘sunshine soldiers’ prior to the 1778 summer campaign, troop returns reflected on average of 6.9 % black to white soldier ratio – far far greater than the .02 % calculation of black/white soldiers who served ratio by the end of the war.

 This was the black presence.
 A photo shot of the American Army taken at one moment, rarely represented in historical paintings or textbooks.
 An important factor that contributed to a larger black presence throughout the war was for the most part, the African American stayed on, month after month, year after year.
 White soldiers often enlisted for a limited time and more often did not reenlist; large numbers did so for only three months before going home to their farms.
 Frequent furloughs and large scale desertions also reduced white soldier’s ranks, particularly during lean times – not so often for the African American.
 This article will discuss the exclusion, followed by the general acceptance of the African American soldier within rebel ranks.
 Troop returns will be examined, comparisons made, and percentages calculated to provide evidence of a stronger black presence in American armies than established and accepted beliefs.

-General George Washington, most of his generals, Provincial and State Legislatures, and Congress at first vehemently agreed that blacks should not be enlisted in an American army.
-Their opinions gradually gave way to consent though limited in scope.
+General George Washington, most of his generals, Provincial and State Legislatures, and Congress at first vehemently opposed enlisting black soldiers in an American army.
+Their opinions gradually gave way to consent, though limited in scope.
 Factors that affected the number of black soldiers included British enlistments of African Americans, southern fears of arming slaves, and the state and local officials, including individual field commanders, seeking to fill the number of dwindling rank and file.

 In May, 1775, shortly after the Battles of Lexington and Concord, in which a large number of African Americans responded to the militiamen’s call and fought beside whites, a Committee of Safety, of which John Hancock and Joseph Ward were members, met to discuss the use of African Americans in their newly forming armies.
 They reported to the Massachusetts Provincial Congress that the admission of any persons but freemen as soldiers would be inconsistent with the principles supported and would reflect dishonor on the colony.
 They urged that no slaves be admitted into the army under any consideration whatever.
 In July of that same year, shortly after General Washington took command of the army at Cambridge, he issued orders to recruiting officers prohibiting the enlistment of any African Americans.